 The district, in accordance with state law, provides workers' compensation benefits to employees who suffer a work-related illness or are injured on the job.
-The district has workers' compensation coverage from Texas Association of School Boards, effective September 1, 2005.
+The district has workers' compensation coverage from Texas Association of School Boards.

 Benefits help pay for medical treatment and make up for part of the income lost while recovering.
 Specific benefits are prescribed by law depending on the circumstances of each case.